play 1: Moon man walk

 operations & development

-Acker's plays include The Matter of Nadiyah Hassan (development: Azuka Theatre & Northwestern University), Kill Me Softly, Lower Merion (development: InterAct Theatre Company & The Foundry) and I Am Not My Motherland (2016 Finalist O’Neill Playwrights Conference, production: Orbiter 3, 2016).
-She also contributed to the final season of "All My Children" on Hulu+.
+Acker is a founding member of Orbiter 3, and was a Core Playwright at InterAct Theatre Company (2014-2016).
+Her plays include The Matter of Nadiyah Hassan (development: Azuka Theatre & Northwestern University), Kill Me Softly, Lower Merion (development: InterAct Theatre Company & The Foundry) and I Am Not My Motherland (2016 Finalist O’Neill Playwrights Conference, produced: Orbiter 3) and BRUTISH (development: InterAct Theatre Company).